 The world has changed.
-Coronavirus has forced people to work from home (WFH) and this could be permanent. a survey carried out by global workplace analytics.
-Revealed 68% “are very successful working from home”. with evidence like this WFH is here to stay.
+Coronavirus has forced people to work from home (WFH) and this has become permanent.
+A survey carried out by global workplace analytics revealed 68% “are very successful working from home”, with evidence like this WFH is here to stay.

 According to a report compiled by Forbes, there is as much use of BYOD.
 As devices provided by the organisation.

 61% of Gen Y and 50% of 30+ workers believe the tech tools they use in their personal lives.
 Are more effective and productive than those used in their work life.
 (Dell)